Nancy “Mama Nia” Wilson

 Nikki Brown has been part of the SpiritHouse family since 2007.
 She is an Eastern North Carolina native currently residing in Durham NC.
 Nikki is a lifelong visual artist with a vested interest in fair play, and a passion for hearing people’s stories.
 She views her work with creative audio, and photo documentaries as a way to combine these three passions so that they are accessible for her and others who are dealing with visual impairments, as well as to provide an empowering outlet for the storyteller in all of us.
 Nikki believes her work allows people to see and hear how much we all have in common, and to recognize that we all want, and need some of the same things; to be heard to be held, and to be healed in community.
 Nikki creates audio pieces designed to provide the same experience that she tries to make visible through her visual art; a scene that fills the senses, answers questions, takes you to another place, and invites you to bear witness.

 Heather Lee has been a part of the SpiritHouse family since 2007.
 Heather Lee is a singer and dancer who has been performing since she was a little girl.
 She specializes in Modern, Hip-hop and African Dance.
 Heather has studied Modern, Contemporary and African Dance at the world renowned American Dance Festival in 2006, 2008 and 2009 and returned as a performer with the African American Dance Ensemble in 2010.
-Heather has been a principal dancer with Bellan Dance Theatre, and recently performed with Mark Dendy on a site specific piece created for the re-opening of the North Carolina Museum of art in Raleigh, NC.
-She has taught classes for Southern High School, Durham Parks and Recreation, Ninth Street Dance, and Sato’s dance Academy.
-“Dance,” she says “is where I connect with people, when they really hear what I’m trying to say.”
+Heather has been a principal dancer with Bellan Dance Theatre, a performer with Mark Dendy on a site specific piece created for the re-opening of the North Carolina Museum of art, and a dancer/choreographer with Body Ecology under the direction of Ebony Noelle Golden.
+She is also a co-director and choreographer for SpiritHouse Inc’s original production “Collective Sun Reshape the Mourning.”

 Tia Hall is a native of Washington, D.C. and graduate of Manhattanville College in Purchase, New York.
 She joined the SpiritHouse family in 2013.
 She is known as daughter, sister, wife, mother and friend.
 Tia works from an ideology that all people have assets and strengths that contribute to the wholeness and overall health of their community.
 She has a strong commitment to always give back and honor those that came before her.
 Tia’s 25 year work history encompasses bank management, graphic design manufacturer business owner/ operator, university researcher/ developer, community outreach organizer and Reiki healer.
 Tia leads the Harm Free Zone Documentary and Book Study Series for SpiritHouse.